 Doctors and nurses

-The National Health Service (NHS) is the national healthcare system in the United Kingdom which is publicly funded.
-In order to access NHS healthcare in the UK, you must register with a doctor (also know as a General Practitioner or GP).
-Your college will have an arrangement with an NHS doctor and many also have a college nurse.
+In order to access NHS healthcare in the UK, you must register with a doctor (also known as a General Practitioner or GP).
+Your college will have an arrangement with an NHS (National Health Service) doctor and many also have a college nurse.
+The NHS has further advice about getting medical care as a student.

 Registering with a doctor in Oxford

-All students are strongly advise to register with their college doctor (or chosen GP/private medical practice) in Oxford during your studies.
-All students are strongly advised to register with their college doctor.
-Most practices allow on-line registration.
+You are strongly advised to register with your college doctor during your studies.
+Most practices allow online registration.
 CampusDoctor is an online service which you can use to register with your college doctor.

 College nurses

-For minor sickness and ailments you are able to consult and obtain treatment from your college nurse.
+For minor sickness and concerns, you can consult and obtain treatment from your college nurse.
 Most colleges either provide sickbays or have special arrangements for students who are confined to bed in their rooms.